 12/6/2020

 Learning to read and write is an essential achievement in life that is often attributed to the teacher.
 Children learn through exploring and experimenting with the surrounding.
 Engaging with various arts at early childhood promotes current learning outcomes and creates behaviors and attitudes that encourage children's future learning.
-Tucker (2017) states that “numerous previous studies have been dedicated to the concept of integrating visual arts in the classroom to teach necessary literacy skills, including word families and rhyming words” which will be discussed in the chapter in addition to the background literature, theoretical review, literature review, methodology, and conclusion.
+Tucker (2017) states that “numerous previous studies have been dedicated to the concept of integrating visual arts in the classroom to teach necessary literacy skills, including word families and rhyming words”(p.) which will be discussed in the chapter in addition to the background literature, theoretical review, literature review, methodology, and conclusion.
 The study aims to research visual arts' impact in teaching necessary literacy skills such as word families and rhyming words.
 Pre-school is the starting point for children on their journey through school.
 According to Ahmet (2016), children begin progress toward academic success or show signs of academic challenges at this first stage.
 Teachers should use art in an early childhood setting to promote creativity because it allows them to discover their surroundings' identities and comprehension.
 Moreover, it allows students to advance their holistic development (Ahmet, 2016).
 The use of visual arts creates a free-learning environment that is exciting, enjoyable, and relaxing.
 Moreover, the use of painting, sculpture, and decorative arts in the Pre-K classroom meets each child's needs when teaching rhyming words and word families.
 Educators should create an environment for creativity and relaxation to improve children's comprehension of new ideas.

 Antilla (2013) explains that the skill of reading and processing information is an essential part of our educational experience and states that the "teaching of reading and writing is key for the formation of literacy as young children attend school, through adolescence, and finally as they emerge as competent and educated adults" (p.
 5).
 Literacy is essential for basic survival on a day-to-day basis.
 Students who struggle to read will face the same difficulty in other subject areas, which can create a negative attitude towards reading and school.
 It is an essential part of learning to read that Pre-K students learn rhyming words and word families to build on those words to help them begin to read.
 On the same token, the visual arts aspect of my action research project, being creative, is an integral part of who we are as individuals.
 When teachers take this opportunity away from the children, we may be taking away their future.
 Therefore, it is vitally important to use strategies like incorporating visual arts within the classroom to help teach early literacy skills to Pre-K students before they enter the elementary setting to set up for success (Richardson et al., 2003).